Bolton Hospice claim Dying Matters Award

 The course enabled school staff to learn how they can support the children and families they work with during bereavement and also helped the hospice to improve the experience of children and families dealing with bereavement in Bolton and local areas.

 Since the event, the hospice has delivered the course to a further three schools to other schools in the future.
-It plans to extend the course to other schools and has also secured funding to deliver a programme for bereaved children supported by Child Bereavement UK.
+It plans to extend the course to other schools and has also secured funding to deliver a programme for bereaved children supported by Child Bereavement UK, kindly funded by Cash 4 Kids.

 The judges from Hospice UK commented “Among a very strong field, the Bolton Hospice initiative to support Children and Young People through bereavement stood out.
 There is clearly strong demand for such training, and the feedback shows that it will have a real and positive impact on the lives of bereaved young people in the area.”